Get insider access

 There are a few advantages to getting a 1440p monitor for gaming, as they strike a balance between having good enough image quality and great gaming performance.
 A 1440p resolution isn't as taxing on your graphics card as higher resolutions, letting you reach higher frame rates, which is ideal for gaming.
 These monitors are available in a wide range of refresh rates, even up to 360Hz, so they're great for almost any type of gamer, and even current-gen gaming consoles, like the PS5 and Xbox Series X|S, support 1440p gaming.

-We've bought and tested more than 305 monitors, and below are our recommendations for the best 1440p gaming monitors to buy.
+We've bought and tested more than 310 monitors, and below are our recommendations for the best gaming monitors with a 1440p resolution to buy.
 Also, see our recommendations for the best gaming monitors, the best 1440p 144Hz monitors, and the best 1440p monitors.

 1. Best 1440p Gaming Monitor

 The best 1440p gaming monitor we've tested is the Dell Alienware AW2725DF.
 It's a unique monitor combining exceptional gaming performance with outstanding picture quality, making it an ideal display for gamers who crave graphically intense games.
-It's available directly through Dell's website, and it's one of the first 360Hz QD-OLED monitors coming out in 2024, alongside models from MSI and Samsung.
-This panel type provides a near-infinite contrast ratio with deep blacks and no blooming around bright objects.
+It's one of the new 360Hz QD-OLED monitors released in 2024, alongside models from MSI and Samsung.
+This panel type provides a near-infinite contrast ratio with deep blacks in dark rooms and no blooming around bright objects.
 It also displays bright and vivid colors, resulting in realistic images.
+However, if you're in a room with a considerable amount of ambient light shining on the screen, deep blacks appear slightly purple.

-Its 360Hz refresh rate provides a smooth gaming experience, but you can only reach that refresh rate with a DisplayPort connection as it's limited to HDMI 2.0 bandwidth.
-It also has a near-instantaneous response time, so fast-moving objects are crisp, and it supports all common formats of VRR to reduce screen tearing.
+Its 360Hz refresh rate provides a smooth and responsive gaming experience, but you can only reach that refresh rate with a DisplayPort connection as it's limited to HDMI 2.0 bandwidth.
+It also has a near-instantaneous response time, so fast-moving objects are crisp.
 One downside is that OLEDs risk permanent burn-in with constant exposure to the same static elements over time, so it's better to play a variety of games on this monitor to reduce this risk.

 See our review